il1egalmelon/Tiny-text-editor/README.md

-    padnum {}     - How much the cursor can under/override the max line number linestatus {} - Line status from true or false l {}          - Saves and load a file
+    padnum {}     - How much the cursor can under/override the max line number linestatus {} - Line status from true or false l {}          - Saves and load a file maxsize       - Sets the editor to max size of the terminal

 Debugs in command line: